remy/remysharp.com/public/drafts/jsbin-part-2.md

 ---

-## Part 4: On losing money...
+## Part 4: The cost

-In July 2014, JS Bin finally landed [Pro accounts](https://jsbin.com/upgrade).
+In July 2014, JS Bin *finally* landed [Pro accounts](https://jsbin.com/upgrade).
 The aim of this would be for JS Bin to eventually be self-sustaining.
-It's been running on my pocket for the previous 6 year (for server and related costs), and development and design (2014 excluded) had been lovely "donated" by myself and Danny (who is responsible for the design).
+It's been running out of my pocket for the previous 6 year (for server and related costs), and development and design (2014 excluded) had been lovely "donated" by myself and Danny (who is responsible for the design).

 In 2014, I decided to give JS Bin a full shot, and employed two (amazing) developers, [Giulia Alfonsi](https://twitter.com/electric_g) and [Fabien O'Carroll](https://twitter.com/allouis_) to work with me full time on JS Bin.

 At the end of May 2015 (10 months after launching pro) the income JS Bin has provided has only *just* covered operating costs for the previous year.
-That's huge, because before it wasn't - so that's something, *but* it doesn't even touch the edges of what I had hoped it would return (and I wasn't even being optimistic, as any British person would expect).
+That's awesome and terrible at the same time.
+Before "pro" it was making a 100% loss - so that's something, *but* it doesn't even touch the edges of what I had hoped it would return (and I wasn't even being optimistic, as any British person would expect).

+But there is a cost to taking money...

-### VAT MOSS
+### VATMOSS

+[VATMOSS](https://remysharp.com/2014/12/16/vatmoss) was a change to the way that VAT is processed in the EU.
+Unfortunately, the geniuses behind the change at the EU (or whatever rock they hide under) hadn't quite thought the whole thing through.
+The information was thin, convoluted, confusing and not really accessible to small companies like myself and many others.

+This change was also a *requirement* for anyone in the EU selling digital services or goods (i.e. JS Bin Pro subscriptions), and there was (and is) the threat of fines if you don't report and pay on the sales correctly.

+The last month of 2014 were riddled with stress from the VATMOSS changes that I had to complete on JS Bin.

 - https://twitter.com/search?q=from%3Arem%20%23vatmoss&src=typd
 - https://twitter.com/rem/status/589057179258327040